Josehower/e-commerce-project/README.md

 ## Deployment Guide into Heroku

-1. create your own repo whit your version of the app.
+1. create your own repo with your version of the app.

 2. Sign up for Heroku: https://signup.heroku.com/
 3. Create a new App